Bill 35 – Setting the Financial Stage for Alberta’s Innovation Employment Grant & Jobs Tax Cut

 I know that many of the patents applied for in Canada are from outside the country.
 The bulk of them are in chemistry, but other areas like civil engineering, transportation, and medical technology seem to do a good share of R&D as well.
 (You can search patents at the Canadian Intellectual Property Office.)

 |University of Alberta||University of Calgary||University of Lethbridge||Grant Macewan|

 |University of Toronto||University of British Columbia||McGill University||McMaster University|

 |Total Held (Estimate)||3,353||1,788||935||880|

-While we can’t compare the institutions this way, it’s clear to see that educational institutions drive a lot of innovation.
-Pity these institutions have been gutted and are undergoing severe restructuring that could kill a lot of this work.
-It seems the Alberta Government didn’t know what it had, and won’t know, until it’s too late.
+While we can’t compare the institutions this way, it’s clear that educational institutions drive a lot of innovation.
+Pity these institutions have been gutted and are undergoing a severe restructuring that could kill a lot of this work.
+It seems the Alberta Government didn’t know what it had and won’t know until it’s too late.

 Government support is vital to innovation, but it isn’t some magic pill.
 Perhaps even more important than money and (arguably) education is culture and society.
 Investors and innovators both seek a society that fosters collaboration between companies, institutions, and industries.
 The more opportunities various industries have to see each other’s work and work together, the more natural innovation occurs.

-Perhaps most importantly, governments and societies need to be knowledge-focused as opposed to profit-focused — innovation can often take months, years, or even decades to start paying off.
+Perhaps most importantly, governments and societies need to be knowledge-focused instead of profit-focused — innovation can often take months, years, or even decades to start paying off.
 And while this program doesn’t indicate that the money will be tied to RORC or a similar formula, the minister decides who gets how much.
-I worry this would bias investments and skew their idea of which industries (and who) has been the most successful.
+I worry this would bias investments and skew their idea of which industries (and who) have been the most successful.
 I also get the sense that Premier Kenney and the UCP think this process is a lot less risky and pays off a lot more quickly than it does.